Redace10/Pokedex/README.md

 # Summary
 An image classifier that can detect and recognize which Pokemon is in an image

+This project is still a work in progress.

-Planning to implement this to Android and publish on the Google Play Store.
+Planning to improve the accuracy of the model, add more types of Pokemon datasets, and publishing this on the Google Play Store.

 # How to Run:
 If you are interested in running this application, you need to run the command